Purchasing An Alien For Christmas Showed Why Brick And Mortar Retailing Matters

 I started plotting exactly how to present the gift.
 I would have to be able to turn the flashing red light on shortly before giving it, as the battery could be drained.
 That meant it couldn’t be wrapped too well.

-I placed the jar inside an old metal ice cream maker, placed a few radioactive stickers on it and covered it with aluminum foil.
+I placed the jar inside an old metal ice cream maker, put a few radioactive stickers on it, and covered it with aluminum foil.
 I placed that in a larger box with styrofoam peanuts and brought along some scotch tape to close it.
 No need for a knife!

 I also purchased a pair of yellow industrial gloves and a set of industrial goggles.
 Finally, I’d throw him off by giving him a kid’s book first.